How to Set Your Game Audio Rates

 If you want a helpful tool to make this process easier, you're in luck!
 Here is my own personal rate calculator based on the points discussed in this post:

-Follow the instructions on the "READ ME" tab to make your own copy of this calculator and find out exactly what you need to charge for your game audio services!
+Simply make your own copy of this simple spreadsheet and find out exactly what you need to charge for your game audio services!

 P.S.
 After you figure out what to charge for your work, find out How to Charge Customers for your Game Audio Work in this related post.

 I created The Game Audio Pro with the goal of helping others understand the fundamental business skills that are often the difference between success and failure for freelancers.